-My main research activity is to study interactions of differently shaped nanoparticles with biological membranes using different methodological approaches.
+My main research activity is to study interactions of differently shaped nanoparticles with artificial and biological membranes using different methodological approaches.

 My experiences in testing nanoparticles include following methods:

-- Light phase contrast microscopy and lipid vesicles of different types.
+- Light phase contrast microscopy and phospholipid vesicles (liposomes).
 In collaboration with Laboratory of Biophysics;

 - Small Angle X-ray Scattering technique (SAXS) and multilamellar vesicles (MLVs).
 In collaboration with with dr. Michael Rappolt;

-- Biochemical sensor system: enzyme tests with Acetylcholine Esterase.
+- Biochemical sensor system: enzyme tests with Acetylcholinesterase.
 In collaboration with Departement of Biochemistry;

-- In vitro methods on different human cell lines: hepatocytes, astrocytes, lung epithelium cells; using methods High Content Screening Analysis (HCA) and Flow cytometry.
+- In vitro methods on different human cell lines: hepatocytes, astrocytes, lung epithelium cells; using methods High Content Screening Analysis (HCA) , Flow cytometry, Immunoblotting, Epifluorescence microscopy, Confocal Microscopy.
 In collaboration with CBNI, UCD, Dublin, Ireland;

 - Differential Scanning Calorimetry (DSC) and Flourescence Spectroscopy.
 In collaboration with Department of Biochemistry and Food chemistry;